Lockheed C-130 Hercules: Military

-During the Gulf War of 1991 (Operation Desert Storm), the C-130 Hercules was used operationally by the U.S. Air Force, U.S. Navy, and U.S. Marine Corps, along with the air forces of Australia, New Zealand, Saudi Arabia, South Korea, and the UK.
-The MC-130 Combat Talon variant also made the first attacks using the largest conventional bombs in the world, the BLU-82 "Daisy Cutter" and GBU-43/B "Massive Ordnance Air Blast" (MOAB) bomb.
-Daisy Cutters were used to primarily clear landing zones and to eliminate mine fields.
-The weight and size of the weapons make it impossible or impractical to load them on conventional bombers.
-The GBU-43/B MOAB is a successor to the BLU-82 and can perform the same function, as well as perform strike functions against hardened targets in a low air threat environment.
+During the Gulf War of 1991 (Operation Desert Storm), the C-130 Hercules was used operationally by the USAF, US Navy, and USMC, along with the air forces of Australia, New Zealand, Saudi Arabia, South Korea, and the UK.
+The MC-130 Combat Talon variant delivered the first BLU-82 "Daisy Cutter" bombs during Desert Storm in 1991, used primarily to clear landing zones and eliminate mine fields.
+The successor weapon, the GBU-43/B Massive Ordnance Air Blast, was developed in 2003 and first used operationally from an MC-130 in Afghanistan in April 2017.

-C-130 Hercules performs a tactical landing on a dirt strip, North Carolina, U.S.
+A C-130 Hercules performs a tactical landing on a dirt strip, North Carolina, U.S.

-Since 1992, two successive C-130 aircraft named Fat Albert have served as the support aircraft for the U.S. Navy Blue Angels flight demonstration team.
-Fat Albert I was a TC-130G (151891) a former U.S. Navy TACAMO aircraft serving with Fleet Air Reconnaissance Squadron Three (VQ-3) before being transferred to the BLUES, while Fat Albert II is a C-130T (164763).
-Although Fat Albert supports a Navy squadron, it is operated by the U.S. Marine Corps (USMC) and its crew consists solely of USMC personnel.
+Since 1992, two successive C-130 aircraft named Fat Albert have served as the support aircraft for the US Navy Blue Angels flight demonstration team.
+Fat Albert I was a TC-130G (151891) a former Navy TACAMO aircraft serving with Fleet Air Reconnaissance Squadron Three (VQ-3) before being transferred to the Blue Angels, while Fat Albert II is a C-130T (164763).
+Although Fat Albert supports a Navy squadron, it is operated by the USMC and its crew consists solely of USMC personnel.
 At some air shows featuring the team, Fat Albert takes part, performing flyovers.
-Until 2009, it also demonstrated its rocket-assisted takeoff (RATO) capabilities; these ended due to dwindling supplies of rockets.
+Until 2009, it also demonstrated its rocket-assisted takeoff capabilities; these ended due to dwindling supplies of rockets.